DIY Lapland Trip: 8 Top Tips To Book Lapland On A Budget

 - Rovaniemi – the capital of Lapland and a large, lively resort with lots of bars and restaurants.
 Home to Santa Claus Village.

 - Levi – the best ski resort in Finland.
 See here for more information on the ski resorts in Finland.
-We also wrote a guide to skiing in Levi with kids.
+We also wrote a guide to skiing in Levi with kids and family-friendly restaurants in Levi.

 - Saariselka – the northernmost Lapland resort with a better chance of snow.
 Good for beginner skiers.